PrefectHQ/prefect/docs/guides/prefect-deploy.md

     ```

     Note the use of the Secret block to load the GitHub access token.
-    Alternatively, you could provide a password to the `password` field of the `credentials` argument.
+    Alternatively, you could provide a username and password to the `username` and `password` fields of the `credentials` argument.

     ### Store your code in cloud provider storage